 College Internships & Library Practicum

-Library internships are designed for college students and are appropriate for many disciplines of the humanities, social sciences, arts, and business.
-Thoughtfully constructed projects are supervised by library staff who mentor and guide students.
+Library internships are designed for college students with interests in many disciplines of the humanities, social sciences, arts, and education.
+Students engage in career exploration and complete well-defined projects, supervised by library staff who mentor and guide.
 Time commitment is usually 100-150 hours during a semester (10-15 hours per week).
 Available internships change each term.

 The Library Practicum is designed for MLIS/MIS graduate students preparing for library careers.
 It offers both breadth and depth of experience through a carefully structured sequence of assignments in different Nashville Public Library divisions and branches, followed by an extended assignment in an area of professional interest.
 The practicum is normally a 150 hour commitment within a semester (10-15 hours per week).